Harambe Market Review at Disney’s Animal Kingdom

 If you’re walking from Asia, take a right before you arrive at Tamu Tamu Refreshments in Africa.
 Harambe Market is relatively new construction, so it may not have been there during your last visit.

-Food Type: African-inspired chicken skewers, ribs, kabobs, and sausages.
+Food Type: African-inspired gyros, bowls, and drinks.

 Unique Items: Almost everything, from the South African wines and sodas to the entrees and dessert.

 - Some of the most unique, high quality food and drink you’ll find at any Disney theme park, consistently executed.

 - Great wine lineup.
 Strawberry Sparletta and Bibo soda from South Africa are available for the same price as other fountain drinks.
 Watermelon Lemonade is refreshing and reasonably priced.

 - Fun, colorful seating area with the Wildlife Express train periodically passing b.
 The details and thematic elements are second to none.

 - Seating and ordering areas are all outdoors and sometimes uncovered, which can be uncomfortable in the heat and rain.
 Seating is also at a minimum during the day.
 Consider walking your food over to the semi-hidden seating behind Tamu Tamu Refreshments.

 - Not everyone in the group may see something they like.